Andiministrator/trTM/README.md

 ## What is it for? - General Information ##

-trTMlib can help you to make your live easier, if you use the Google Tag Manager depending on user consent.
+trTM can help you to make your live easier, if you use the Google Tag Manager depending on user consent.

 ### In short ###
-The “trTMlib” provides functions for an easier and more data privacy friendly integration/handling of Google Tag Manager and GTAG, together (or without) with the Google Consent Mode.
+The “trTM” provides functions for an easier and more data privacy friendly integration/handling of Google Tag Manager and GTAG, together (or without) with the Google Consent Mode.
 GTM will not be fired before or without consent.

 ### Something more detailed ###
 Handling Google Tag Manager / GTAG and (cookie) consent is often very tiring and frustrating.